Mild hotspot on head of Golden Retriever with fur shaved around it

 Three images of healing progression of hotspot on groin of Siberian Husky treated with Lavengel over 14 day period

 Progression of hotspot on the belly of a husky (Kierra) treated with Lavengel®.
-You can read about her case and others on our Real Stories section.
+You can read about her case and others on our Real Stories page.

-1. Try to determine the location, size, and severity of the area.
-Hot spots can hide under dense coats, so check to see where the margin of the area stops.
-(Note: Hot spots can be quite painful.
-Be careful when handling your pet!
-If your pet is too painful, skip the first step!)
+Try to figure out the location, size, and severity of the area.
+Hot spots can hide under dense coats and "covered" areas, so check to see where the margin of the area stops.

-2. Apply Lavengel!
-Lavengel has been shown to decrease pain and inflammation, reduce or eradicate bacterial burden (i.e., it’s antibacterial), and stimulate wound healing through collagen formation.
+Put some Lavengel on it!
+Lavengel has been shown to decrease irritation and inflammation, reduce or eradicate bacterial burden (i.e., it’s antibacterial), and stimulate wound healing through collagen formation.

 Although Lavengel is safe for your dog, if they are still licking the area, it’s best to try and reduce their access to the area for several minutes after application.
 This gives Lavengel time to work its magic and reduce the need to scratch!

-3. Call your veterinarian to have your pet’s skin checked.
-If the hotspot on your pet looks severe or is recurring after treatment, it is definitely recommended to see you regular veterinarian.
+Call your veterinarian to have your pet’s skin checked.
+If the hot spot on your pet looks severe or is recurring after treatment, it is definitely recommended to see you regular veterinarian.
 In these cases, avoid using any OTC antimicrobial products before being seen.

 Your pet’s doctor may recommend taking a bacterial sample to culture.
 This will help evaluate what pesky bug is causing a recurring problem for your pet and allow for the selection of an appropriate and effective antibiotic treatment.
 Using OTC medication may alter these results.
 A more aggressive treatment may be necessary for a recurring skin problem.